eclipse-vertx/vert.x/new/ruby_web_tutorial.md

 To do this we will create a script called `static_data.js` which just inserts catalogue and other data needed by the application in the database.
 It does this by sending JSON messages on the event bus.

-Copy `static_data.js` into your directory as follows:
+Copy `static_data.rb` into your directory as follows:

-    tim@Ethel:~/tutorial$ cp $VERTX_HOME/examples/demo/static_data.js .
+    tim@Ethel:~/tutorial$ cp $VERTX_HOME/examples/ruby/webapp/static_data.rb .

-We want to insert the static data only after the persistor verticle has completed starting up so we edit `app.js` as follows:
+We want to insert the static data only after the persistor verticle has completed starting up so we edit `app.rb` as follows:

-    vertx.deployWorkerVerticle('busmods/mongo_persistor.js', app_conf.persistor_conf, 1, function() {
+    Vertx.deploy_worker_verticle('busmods/mongo_persistor.rb', app_conf['persistor_conf']) do
-      load('static_data.js');
+        load('static_data.rb')
-    });
+    end

-The function that we're specifying in the call to `deployWorkerVerticle` will be invoked when the persistor is fully started.
-In that function we just load the static data script.
+The block that we're specifying in the call to `deploy_worker_verticle` will be invoked when the persistor is fully started.
+In that block we just load the static data script.

-Save the edited `app.js` and restart it.
+Save the edited `app.rb` and restart it.

-    vertx run app.js
+    vertx run app.rb

 Refresh your browser.